Music

 The Junior Choir

 St George's Junior Choir is open to children ages 6-14 yrs.
 From September to June, the Choir rehearses once a week and sings at the Sunday morning services, usually every 4-5 weeks.
 The highlight of the Junior Choir's year is the Spring Concert, including a Jazz cantata with choreography and costumes.
-The choir's repertoire includes beautiful sacred music of various styles and languages.
-The Junior Choir sings at special services throughout the year.
+The choir's repertoire includes beautiful sacred music of various styles and languages, which they get to sing at special services throughout the year.
+The Junior Choir forms the backbone of the St George’s Song School.

 If your child is interested in joining the junior choir, please contact the music director.